Atlanta Defective Tires Attorneys

 What Do Tire Recalls Teach Us?

 There have been several tire safety announcements and tire recalls in recent years, most notably the Firestone tire recall of 2000.
 These recalls and announcements have put a spotlight on the dangers of faulty tire design and manufacturing.
-If you or a loved one has been injured in a car accident that was caused by a defective tire, the experienced Atlanta vehicle defect lawyers at The Law Offices of Wayne Grant, P.C., may be able to help.
+If you or a loved one has been injured in a car accident that was caused by a defective tire, the experienced Atlanta vehicle defect lawyers at Grant Law Office, may be able to help.
 Contact us today to learn more about your potential claim at (866) 249-5513 or (404) 995-3955.